Overview of Vermont Mortgages

 |County||Conforming Limit||FHA Limit|

-As a buyer, it’s imperative that you schedule a home inspection to protect your purchase from becoming a massive money pit.
+As a buyer, it’s imperative that you schedule a home inspection to ensure the property you’re buying doesn’t have any nasty surprises.

 30-Year Fixed Mortgage Rates in Vermont